hardikchotaliya/AI-Memory-Exploring-and-Building-LLM-Memory-Systems/README.md

 This is the repository for the LinkedIn Learning course `AI Memory: Exploring and Building LLM Memory Systems`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+## Course Description

+AI systems like ChatGPT appear to have memory, but language models can’t learn anything new, so what’s going on?
+In this course, we’ll explore how systems using language models mimic memory to create consistent conversations.
+Starting with the ChatGPT memory feature and ending with a custom-built app with memory management, we’ll explore everything from context windows and token limits to assistant thread management and user-centered AI memory design.

 ## Instructions

 This repository has two folders: